Priw8/ECLplus/README.md

 - `cls()` - clears the console.
 - `drawf(string format, float x, float y, ...)` - draws a printf-formatted string on the given coordinates in the game window (ECL coordinate system).
 Top-left corner of the string corresponds to the coordinates given.
 It will only be drawn for 1 frame, in order to keep it displayed all the time `drawf` needs to be in a loop.
 - `drawColor(int c)` - sets color of strings drawn by `drawf`.
 Example: `drawColor(0xFF00FF00)` sets color to green.
 The order is reversed (ABGR), so this has alpha value of `FF`, blue value of `00`, green value of `FF` and red value of `00`.

+## Variable list
+- `INPUT` - int, player input bitmask (works with replays).
+Writing to it has no effect.
+- `SCORE` - int, score of the player (not including the last digit).
+Writable.
+- `HIGHSCORE` - int, highscore of the player (not including the last digit).
+Writable.
+- `BOMBING` - int, 1 if player is bombing, 0 otherwise.
+Not writable.